 Now offering digital badges in athletic training

-Earning your DAT, MS-AT, or AT graduate certificates now come with digital badges.
-Badges are visual symbols of knowledge and skills that confirm your competency and completion of a post-graduate course, graduate certificate, or post-professional degee.
+Earning your DAT, MSAT, or AT graduate certificates now come with digital badges.
+Badges are visual symbols of knowledge and skills that confirm your competency and completion of a post-graduate course, graduate certificate, or post-professional degree.
 Badges are a digital benefit that make it easier to showcase your advanced training and competency for employment opportunities.

 A badge is awarded after completing each post-graduate course.
 Multiple courses cumulate in a micro-credential, which can be earned in clinical decision-making, rehabilitation, orthopaedics, leadership and education, or sports neurology and concussion.
 And, multiple micro-credentials culminate in a degree, either a Doctor of Athletic Training or a Master of Science in Athletic Training.
 DAT students also earn micro-credentials in applied research and innovation.

-Clinical Decision-Making is the first micro-credential (which is a certificate/track equivalence) that can be earned by passing the four post-graduate courses that make up the clinical decision-making foundation.
-A digital badge will be issued for each individual post-graduate course, as well as a digital badge for Clinical Decision-Making micro-credential.
-Next, the University plans to launch the sports neurology and concussion badges and micro-credential, followed by rehabilitation!
+Clinical Decision-Making is an example of a micro-credential (which is a certificate/track equivalence) that can be earned by passing the four post-graduate courses that make up the clinical decision-making foundation.
+A digital badge will be issued for each individual post-graduate course, as well as a digital badge for the Clinical Decision-Making micro-credential.
+The same can also be earned for the other AT certificates/tracks: Rehabilitation, Orthopaedics, Athletic Training Education, and Sports Neurology and Concussion.

 Athletic trainers working in the digital age now have a better way to validate their education, skills, achievements, advanced training, and competencies with digital badges from ATSU.
 Digital badges can also be shared on social media!